dagu-org/dagu/README.md

 ### Run Docker Images

+Note: Docker must be running on the host.

 If you want to execute an already-built Docker image instead of just a command, that functionality is provided as well.

 In the below example, it pulls and runs [Deno's docker image](https://hub.docker.com/r/denoland/deno) and prints 'Hello World'.